-Jeevan Ankur is one of the best Child Benefit Endowment Plan offered by LIC.
+Jeevan Ankur Child Benefit Endowment Plan offered by LIC.
 It’s a traditional with profit plan that has been thoughtfully conceptualized to help you with your child’s education planning and future.

 Under this plan, parents remain the Life Insured and their children remain the nominees.
 The plan ensures that children get the benefits for their better future, even if parents don’t make it till the end of the policy tenure.

 According to this plan, the premium is required to be paid till the policy term ends.
 And at the end of the policy term, the Sum Assured along with the Loyalty Additions is paid as the Maturity Benefit, regardless of whether the Life Insured, i.e. the parent, is alive or not.